hassantahhan/iamcanary/README.md

 ![Screenshot](concept.png)

 ## Deployment
 I deployed the Lambda function in my AWS test account using https://www.serverless.com/ and provided the serverless.yml for your reference.
 However, you can choose to deployed using any other preferred option such as AWS CodeDeploy or AWS CloudFormation.
-When using the serverless.yml file, update the principal source identifier and action list and also include your notification email address.<br/>
+When deploying using the serverless.yml file, you need to update the principals_actions_json variable to match your requirements and also include your notification email address.<br/>

 Alternatively, you can follow the link below to deploy the Lambda function as a .zip file archive.<br/>
 Reference link: https://docs.aws.amazon.com/lambda/latest/dg/python-package.html